bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-02.md

 ### Aftermath

 The heroes let the last goblin flee, regrouping and checking on Sildar.
-Then a short rest, listening to Sildar's tale.
+Then a short rest, listening to Sildar's tale of capture.
+The retired soldier offers a bonus (50gp) for escorting him to Phandalin.

 - Ethon casts **cure wounds** on Sildar.
 - Pilfer Yeemik